 Children in all year groups will bring home a levelled reading book, or a quality text which has been approved by the teacher, with sufficient challenge and depth to promote stamina and fluency.
 It is imperative that your child brings the book to school every day.
-In F.S. and K.S.1 the purpose/objective of the text will be recorded in their reading diary to enable parents to have a clear understanding of how to support their child with reading at home.
+In F.S., K.S.1 and Year 3/4 the purpose/objective of the text will be recorded in their reading diary to enable parents to have a clear understanding of how to support their child with reading at home and will be linked to the phonics ELS scheme or our Oxford book banded books.

-In KS2 we have introduced whole class reading, as evidence has shown that this approach to the teaching of Reading is beneficial to the children to develop children's comprehension skills, fluency and stamina.
+In KS2 we have introduced whole class reading, as evidence has shown that this approach to the teaching of reading is beneficial to the children to develop children's comprehension skills, fluency and stamina.
 The choice of text is linked to the Literacy lessons and all children will receive a copy of the whole class reading book to use in lessons.
 This whole class text will remain in school.
-KS2 children will continue to bring home an independent reading book matched to their reading ability.
+KS2 children will continue to bring home an independent reading book or book banded text matched to their reading ability.
 We would like the reading record to still be used regularly by both the children and parents with signed comments.
 Please refer to the top tips in the middle of the reading record for ideas on how to support your child/ren at home.
 The children will receive house points or stickers for these each week.
 Please ensure the reading books do not get lost as this greatly reduces our reading resources.
 Parents will be asked to pay for lost books.